 Today, long-distance relationships are much easier to maintain with the help of technology.
 Telling someone that you miss them is only a few clicks away, and staying in touch and nurturing intimacy is not as complicated as it might have been in the past.

 After the borders closed unexpectedly due to the pandemic, many people found themselves in long-distance marriages.
 Some continue being in them into 2021.
 To make it easier, we found some stats to fill in the gaps and doubts with information on frequency, benefits, and trends when it comes to long-distance marriages.

 16. According to the long distance marriage statistics, 2.9% of married couples are in a long-distance relationship.

 The main reason married couples find themselves in a long-distance relationship is work.
 In addition to this, military service is also one of the more frequent reasons for a long-distance relationship, where one or both partners are called to participate in active duty.

-20. It’s estimated that 10% of married couples started together as a long-distance relationship.
+17. 10% of married couples started together as a long-distance relationship, marriage statistics indicate.

 (Long Distance Fun)